Skip to Content

 8. Rash shirt

-Long-sleeve rash guards can be lifesavers under the brutal Hawaii sun, especially for the kids, and even in the winter.
-These are ideal for anyone with fair skin and it reduces your chance of sunburn and doesn’t require you to lather up with sunscreen every 30 minutes.
-Wear it as a swimsuit top or over your swimsuit.
+A rash guard with long sleeves can be a lifesaver under the brutal Hawaii sun, especially for the kids, and even in the winter months.
+These are ideal for anyone with fair skin as it reduces your chance of sunburn and doesn’t require you to lather up with sunscreen every 30 minutes.

-9. Wrist/Waist wallet
+10. Wrist/Waist wallet

 If you’re like me and spend most of your day outside, the last thing you want to do is carry a heavy purse or bag on your sun kissed shoulders.
 Wear a wrist wallet or a waist belt if you only need your phone, key card and some cash.